Travel guide to the top of Tincup Pass in CO

-Tincup Pass is a high mountain pass at an elevation of 3.710m (12,171ft) above the sea level, located in Gunnison County, Colorado, in United States.
-The road is open to OHV's, motorcycles and 4-wheel drive vehicles.
-It's one of the highest mountain roads of Colorado.
+Tincup Pass is a high mountain pass at an elevation of 3.710m (12,171ft) above the sea level, located on the boundary between Chaffee and Gunnison counties, in the U.S. state of Colorado.
+It is one of the most popular 4-wheel-drive destinations in the region.

 Pic: Dan Vielhaber